solariumphp/solarium/docs/queries/select-query/building-a-select-query/components/facetset-component/facet-query.md

 The options below can be set as query option values, but also by using the set/get methods.
 See the API docs for all available methods.

 Only the facet-type specific options are listed.
-See [Facetset component](V3:Facetset_component "wikilink") for the option shared by all facet types.
+See [FacetSet component](facetset-component.md) for the options shared by all facet types.

 | Name  | Type   | Default value | Description                     |
 |-------|--------|---------------|---------------------------------|